F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Whereas, if the market deviates from these technology, that is, covered by these patents, then, these patents would actually become fundamental patents.

-So, the most important part of future patents is the patents with open family.
+The most important part of future patents is the patents with open family.
 For the patents with open family, you could do a strategic patent prosecution or which is also known as Directed Prosecution.

 Strategic prosecution is something in which you could draft directed claims if your specifications cover that.
 You could draft directed claims which are directed specifically at competitors.
-So, this is generally possible or basically done in most of the cases where there is an Intent of Use of the invention, something similar which is already there and the patent specifications cover but the claims which have already been filed, they make it a bit difficult for you to prove infringement.
+This is generally possible or basically done in most of the cases where there is an Intent of Use of the invention, something similar which is already there and the patent specifications cover but the claims which have already been filed, they make it a bit difficult for you to prove infringement.
 So, this is where directed prosecution or strategic prosecution could come into the picture.

-So, these Directed Prosecutions would be something which would convert these future patents into fundamental patents.
+These Directed Prosecutions would be something which would convert these future patents into fundamental patents.

 Now, Rachita will take you through the case studies which we have done with respect to this F3 analysis.